ckclassrooms/final-project-proposal-coolcode/README.md

 https://dev-chat-ivory.vercel.app/

 ## Link to Repository
-We didn't host with netlify but we created a seperate repo anyways :)... here is a link to it: https://github.com/jtamras/DevChat
+We didn't host with netlify but we created a seperate repo anyways... here is a link to it: https://github.com/jtamras/DevChat :)

 ## Tech Stack
 Next.js: Frontend/Serverless architecture